-The PSHEE curriculum at Southbank includes, celebrating differences, personal safety, hygiene, physical and sexual development, growth and change, dreams and goals, puberty, human reproduction, pregnancy and childbirth and child development and parenting.
-Personal and social development, including relationships with family and friends, self-esteem, emotional development, gender roles and stereotyping.
+The PSPEE curriculum at Southbank includes, celebrating differences, personal safety, hygiene, physical and sexual development, growth and change, dreams and goals, puberty, human reproduction, pregnancy and childbirth and child development and parenting.
+Personal and social development, including relationships with family and friends, self esteem, emotional development, gender roles and stereotyping.

-Since RSE incorporates the development of self-esteem and relationships, students' learning does not just take place through the taught curriculum but through all aspects of Westminster campus life including the academic curriculum, the pastoral programme and the extra-curricular activities (ECA) programme.
+Since RSE incorporates the development of self-esteem and relationships, students' learning does not just take place through the taught curriculum but through all aspects of school life including the playground.
 It is important that all staff understand they have a responsibility to implement this policy and promote the aims of the school at any time they are dealing with children.